-There are more than 1,270 agri-food companies in Senegal, nearly 50 percent of which are in the formal sector.
-More than 80 percent of the food-processing sector is located around Dakar, due to proximity of the port, airport, and good road infrastructure.
+The majority of the food-processing sector is located around Dakar, due to proximity of the port, airport, and good road infrastructure.
 Large food manufacturers produce the following for the local and regional market: tomato sauce/tomato paste, jams/jellies, bouillon, refined sugar, flour, biscuits, juice, soda, water, beer, milk powder, yogurts, milk drinks, confectionery products, and processed meat products.
 Peanut oil, juice, and canned fish are exported to international markets.
 The food manufacturing industry imports many ingredients from Europe.
 A pervasive sentiment among consumers is imported processed foods are higher quality than what is produced domestically.
 Thus, most processed foods available in the market are imported.